ZetaRet/ide-protoss/README.md

 - auto-complete of `CSS` setting
 - auto-complete of `HTML` setting
 - `sorting` of all auto-complete service providers as setting
+- `Marker Styles` with `CSS` settings of the marker class, mark all occurrences setting
 - auto build ProtoSS project space
 - ProtoSS `menu` in packages
 - protoss* `snippets` part of the package